 An advantage to using an mod that uses removeable external batteries is the fact that when the original batteries eventually die, instead of having to replace the entire device like you would with an eGo or a regulated mod that uses a non-replaceable internal battery (iStick/MVP), you just replace the old battery with a new one.
 External replaceable batteries are only $6 - $12 and can have a life expectancy of 1 - 2 years.
 This can end up being a big money saver over the long term.
-Downside is the one-time additional expense ($20 - $40) of buying a box battery charger to charge these external batteries.
-External batteries (IMR chemistry) are also a safer chemistry than internal batteries (LiPo chemistry).
+A possible downside might be a one-time additional expense ($20 - $40) of buying a box battery charger to charge these external batteries.
+An upside is external batteries (IMR chemistry) are a safer chemistry than internal batteries (LiPo chemistry).

-Above is a tube-form mod that uses replaceable rechargeable (external) batteries, called a Provari from Provape.
-It's a high end regulated mod which has variable voltage, built-in battery voltage and ohm meters, LED display to provide information feedback, and is known for its reliability and ability to precisely sustain the set voltage from the beginning of a new battery until it needs to be replaced.
+Above is a tube-form mod that uses replaceable rechargeable (external) batteries, called a Provari from Provape (discontinued).
+It was a high end regulated mod which had variable voltage, built-in battery voltage and coil resistance ohm meters, LED display to provide information feedback, and was known for its reliability and ability to precisely sustain the set voltage from the beginning of a new battery until it needed to be replaced.

 Another class are bottom feeder mods.
-These have both the battery and the juice container inside the mod.
-There is a window in the mod's body where you press the juice container to feed the liquid up to the atomizer attachment.
+These have both the battery and the juice container inside the mod body.
+There is a window in the mod's body where you press the juice container to feed the liquid up to a specialized atomizer attachment, which has a feed hole to accept the e-liquid.
 This is a self-contained and often pocket-friendly unit preferred by many vapors.
 The Reo is the most popular name brand.
 These are usually mechanical mods that have no variable power options.

 Regulated mods use micro computers to regulate the electrical current from the battery to the atomizer so the vapor stays consistant to what is dialed in by the user.
 They allow for "fine tuning" the vapor to the user's personal preferences with variable voltage/variable wattage, as some vapers prefer a warmer vape while others prefer a cooler vape.
 In addition, some flavors are better at a lower power setting while others are better at a higher power setting.
 This gives you additional options to improve your vaping experience.